NICU Discharge Preparation and Transition Planning

 WELCOME

-We're thrilled you're joining us for NPA's Interdisciplinary Summit on NICU Discharge Preparation and Transition Planning.
+We're so grateful that you joined us for NPA's Interdisciplinary Summit on NICU Discharge Preparation and Transition Planning.

-During the summit, you will hear from leading experts who have successfully implemented the guidelines within their institutions and communities.
+During the summit, you heard from leading experts who have successfully implemented the guidelines within their institutions and communities.

-You will also engage in hands-on sessions with these leaders to develop actionable plans for implementing these practices in your own community.
+You then engaged in hands-on sessions with these leaders to develop actionable plans for implementing these practices in your own community.

-By the end of the summit, you will have the knowledge, tools, and connections you need to bring these guidelines to life in your setting.
+By the end of the summit, you hopefully had the knowledge, tools, and connections you need to bring these guidelines to life in your setting.

 WHY WE CREATED these GUIDELINES and RECOMMENDATIONS